 Your furnace may simply be too large for the size of your home.
 An oversized furnace will heat the space too quickly, shut off, and abruptly start again when the house cools down.

-This stopping and starting is not only annoying, it also wastes energy and wears your furnace out faster than usual.
+This furnace cycling is not only annoying, it also wastes energy and wears your furnace out faster than usual.
 Furthermore, your home is never really a consistent, comfortable temperature.